marfarma/wordpress-seo/readme.txt

 3. The WordPress SEO settings for a taxonomy.
 4. The fully configurable XML sitemap for WordPress SEO.
 5. Easily import SEO data from All In One SEO pack and HeadSpace2 SEO.
+6. Example of the Linkdex Page Analysis functionality.

 == Changelog ==

+= 0.4 =

+* Fixes:
+	* XML Sitemaps:
+		* Complete rewrite of the XML Sitemap system, now using a sitemap index file and sitemap files per taxonomy and post type.
+Way more scaleable and awesome.
+		* Updated the XSL to work with Sitemap Index file too.
+		* Added functionality to remove old style & potential blocking XML sitemaps.
+		* Removed all code that wrote files, as it's no longer needed.
+		* Removed all functionality for updating sitemaps after publish, as it's no longer needed (search engines will still be pinged though).
+	* Breadcrumbs:
+	 	* Support for bbPress (the plugin), breadcrumbs.
+		* Fixed bug with blog URL appearing for non-post post_types.
+		* Fixed bug with post ancestors being in wrong order.
+		* Removed erroneous var_dump.
+	* Bug with title for homepage when using page as homepage.
+	* OpenGraph:
+		* Moved all OpenGraph code to specific OpenGraph class.
+		* Added option to specify and add FB Page and App ID and FB admin ID or ID's.
+	* Linkdex:
+		* Fixed bug in detection of headings with an ID or other attribute.
+	* Several performance optimizations to class includes.
+	* Some fixes in JavaScript keyword detection and keyword bolding in snippet when using colon and semicolons etc in title or meta description.
+	* Tiny CSS fixes so it all looks nice in WordPress 3.2.

+* Also:
+	* XML Sitemaps now have their own settings page.
+	* Plugin version is now stored in the options for the plugin to allow easy upgrade.
+	* Added the option to use custom fields in title and description templates.
+Use `%%cf_&lt;custom-field-name&gt;%%` and it'll be replaced with your custom field.
+So for instance %%cf_city%% when your custom field is named "city".
+	* Removed some of the tabs and empty lines the plugin was outputting.
+	* Added some filters:
+		* `wpseo_sitemap_urlimages` so you can add images to the sitemap, found in inc/class-sitemaps.php
+		* `wpseo_title` and `wpseo_metadesc` in frontend/class-frontend.php

 = 0.3.5 =